dgaydukov/cert-spring5/files/spring5.md

 * Filter (Bean annotated with `@Filter`) - can be placed between channels to determine should message go further
 * Transformer (Bean with `@Transformer` returning `GenericTransformer<S, T>`) - can transform data
 * Router (Bean with `@Router`, returning `AbstractMessageRouter`) - direct messages to different channels based on some criteria
-* Splitter (Bean with `@Splitter`) - split message into several submessages.
+* Splitter (Bean with `@Splitter`) - split message into several sub-messages.
 (You can combine it with router and split message from one channel and send 2 message to 2 other channels)
 * Service activator (Bean with `@ServiceActivator` returning `MessageHandler`) - receive message from channel and handle it
 * Gateway (interface with `@MessagingGateway`) - entry point to which third-party app send data for spring integration
 * Channel Adapter (Bean with `@InboundChannelAdapter` returning `MessageSource<T>`) - entry point